CleverProgrammers/pwj-chrome-extension/readme.md

 - Make sure progress bar works with 0 completed items

 ## TODO(TOGETHER): Add an EPIC animation for when adding a new action item
+- Create an `animateDown()` function
+- Animate from `opacity: 0` to `opacity: 1`
+- Animate the full height of element
+- Call the funcation after rendering it

 ## TODO: Add an EPIC animation for when deleting an action item

+#### HINTS:
+- Create an `animateUp()` function where we will animate the action item when deleting it
+- Use the jQuery animate function
+- Animate from `opacity: 1` to `opacity: 0`
+- Animate to `margin-top: marginTop: -${height}px`
+- Upon completion of the animation remove the element fully

-## TODO: Add an EPIC animation for marking an action item completed
+## TODO(TOGETHER): Add an EPIC animation for marking an action item completed

+-

 ## TODO: Upload the extension to Chrome Web Store